plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 Ota, R., P. J. Waddell, M. Hasegawa, H. Shimodaira, and H. Kishino.
 2000.
 Appropriate likelihood ratio tests and marginal distributions for evolutionary tree models with constraints on parameters.
 Molecular Biology and Evolution 17:798-803.
 (LRT border case correction)

-Pagel, M. 1994.
+:hibiscus: Pagel, M. 1994.
 Detecting correlated evolution on phylogenies: a general method for the comparative analysis of discrete characters.
 Proceedings of the Royal Society of London B 255:37-45. (assessing evolutionary correlation between two discrete traits)

 Pagel, M. 1997.
 Inferring evolutionary processes from phylogenies.
 Zoologica Scripta 26:331–348. (introduced kappa scaling factor used in comparative analyses)